Distributed Set-Based Observers Using Diffusion Strategies: Distributed Strip-based Diffusion Observer

-As mentioned in the introduction, there are two types of set-based observers: set-membership observers and interval-based observers.
-We propose two algorithms extending related work of both observers and add the set-based diffusion step to both observers.
-We first show our contribution to set-membership observers.
-We denote the state estimated at node $i$ of the set-membership approach by $\hat{x}_{s,k}^i$ for time step $i$.
-The set of possible states in set-membership approaches are generally obtained from predicted, measurement, and corrected state sets, which are defined as follows:
+As mentioned in the introduction, we focus on two types of set-based observers: strip-based observers and set-propagation observers.
+We propose two algorithms extending the related work of both observers and adding the set-based diffusion step to both observers.
+Our contribution to strip-based observers is presented first.
+We denote the state estimated at node $i$ of the strip-based approach by $\hat{x}_{s,k}^i$ for time step $k$.
+The set of possible states in strip-based approaches are generally obtained from predicted, measurement, and corrected state sets, which are defined as follows: